jb-proverse/dual-ai-coach/README.md

 2. **Mobile-First is Mandatory** - Desktop-only applications are not viable
 3. **Production Architecture** - Plan for deployment from the beginning
 4. **Consistency is Critical** - Code patterns and conventions prevent cascading failures
+5. **Platform-Specific Requirements** - Each deployment platform has unique constraints and syntax requirements
-5. **Resilience Pays Off** - Persistence through technical challenges builds real skills
+6. **Resilience Pays Off** - Persistence through technical challenges builds real skills

 ## 🛠️ How We Built It